Cwmorthin quarry: History

 The first dressing mill, where the blocks of slate were split and dressed to form roofing slates, was situated on the eastern shore of Llyn Cwmorthin, and was known as Lake Mill.
 A second mill, the Cross Mill, was built a little further down the valley, as a result of which water from Llyn Cwmorthin could be used to feed a water wheel, which powered the dressing machinery.
 Two rope-worked inclined planes allowed the tramway to negotiate the difference in level between the mill and the Ffestiniog Railway.
 The connection of the final incline to the railway was deemed to be dangerous by a Board of Trade inspector in 1864, as there were no trap points to prevent runaway wagons running onto the main line.
 As a result, the Ffestiniog Railway had to install distant signals and a telegraph connection to the winding house at the incline summit.
 Trains were not allowed to run along the main line while the incline was in use.

 Output from the quarry steadily increased, from 350 tons in 1862, to 12,500 tons of finished slate in 1876.
 Some 96,000 tons of slates left the quarry between 1861 and 1876.
 Based on typical figures for the region, that 1 ton of finished material was produced from 10 tons of quarried rock, this would indicate that around 1 million tons of rock were extracted during this period.
 The waste rock was initially tipped around the edge of the two surface workings, known as the North and South Sinks, but was later tipped in a series of terraces to the east of the workings, which eventually covered up the South Sink.
 The quarry gained a reputation for poor working conditions and was known locally as "The Slaughterhouse".
 Between 1875 and 1893 there were 21 deaths in Cwmorthin out of a workforce of around 550.
-Following the passing of the Metalliferous Mines Act 1872, all mines were required to keep records of their operations, and to report fatal injuries, some details of the men and boys employed, and the output of the mine.
+Following the passing of the Metalliferous Mines Regulation Act 1872 (35 & 36 Vict. c.
+77), all mines were required to keep records of their operations, and to report fatal injuries, some details of the men and boys employed, and the output of the mine.
 Like many slate mines, Cwmorthin argued that it was a quarry, and that the law did not apply to them.
 Following a fatal accident in 1875, a test case was brought against them, and the enterprise was deemed to be a mine under the terms of the Act.
 The company went into liquidation shortly afterwards.